-Some investigations result in a finding that the child cannot safely remain in the home and must be removed to foster care.
+Some investigations reveal that a child cannot safely remain in the home and must be removed to foster care.
 This a last resort option, part of the overall continuum of services provided by child welfare agencies.

 Count of Youth Removed by Month